 However, if the other side believes the claimant's solicitor's fees are unreasonably high, they may challenge them.
-If the Court agrees it may decide that the defendant does not have to pay the full amount.
-Depending on the terms of the agreement, the claimant may then have to make up the shortfall.
+If the Court agrees, t may decide that the defendant does not have to pay the full amount.
+Depending on the terms of the agreement, you might have to make up the shortfall.

 In addition to the solicitor's fees, most firms charge a 'Success Fee'.
 This is an additional amount payable to the solicitor if they win the case.

-Success fees are capped by the MOJ at 25% of the compensation award.
+The MOJ caps success fees at 25% of the compensation award.
 Most firms charge their clients the maximum success fee of 25%.

 Before signing a No Win, No Fee agreement, claimants should be clear about what percentage of their compensation award will be paid to the solicitor as a success fee.

-The majority of personal injury cases are settled by insurance companies outside of Court.
+Insurance companies settle the majority of personal injury cases outside of court.

-There is always a chance that a case may go to Court however.
-As most solicitors in the UK do not 'advocate' on behalf of clients, representing clients in Court, it would be necessary to instruct a barrister.
+Approximately 5% of cases go to court.
+As most solicitors in the UK do not 'advocate' on behalf of clients, it would be necessary to instruct a barrister.

-Barristers' fees can be very expensive and No Win, No Fee Agreements entered into with the solicitor only cover the solicitor's fees.
+Barristers' fees can be costly and some no win, no fee agreements only cover the solicitor's fees.

 Most no win, no fee agreements are drafted within the spirit of getting the best possible outcome for the claimant.
 However, you should always read the small print carefully before instructing a solicitor.